Chart Color Schemes

 An assessment of population growth drivers in Telarah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Telarah's population is estimated at around 2,422 people.
-This reflects an increase of 104 individuals since the 2021 Census, which reported a population of 2,318.
-The change was inferred from AreaSearch's estimation of the resident population at 2,330 following examination of the latest ERP data release by the ABS in June 2024 and an additional three validated new addresses since the Census date.
-This results in a population density ratio of 1,693 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Telarah has shown resilient growth patterns with a compound annual growth rate of 2.8%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Nov 2025, the estimated population for the Telarah statistical area (Lv2) is around 2,367 people.
+This reflects an increase of 49 individuals since the 2021 Census, which reported a population of 2,318 people.
+The change is inferred from AreaSearch's estimation of the resident population at 2,222 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 3 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,655 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Telarah has demonstrated resilient growth patterns with a compound annual growth rate of 2.8%, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and for areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to experience a significant population increase in the top quartile of Australian non-metropolitan areas, with an expected increase of 639 persons reflecting a total increase of 35.0% over the 17 years.
+Future population trends indicate a significant increase in the top quartile of Australian non-metropolitan areas, with the Telarah (SA2) expected to increase by 638 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 38.1% in total over the 17 years.

 Frequently Asked Questions - Population